Anastasia-Romanov/lacan-user-guide/useful.md

 ## help

 - Breaks without manage messages.
-- Paginator is horrible, please learn what user experience is, you see more detailed information about the paginator [here](/paginator.md).
+- Paginator is horrible, please learn what user experience is, you can see more detailed information about the paginator [here](/paginator.md).

 ## invite